scienceforever/HypExpo/README.md

 ## Citing HypExpo
 If you use the HypExpo, please cite:

-- Kumar A., D’Souza S.S., Moskvin O.V., Toh H., Guo L., Wang B., Zhang J., Swanson S., Thomson J., and Slukvin I.I.
-(2016) Mesenchymoangioblast is the Clonal Mesodermal Progenitors for Pericytes and Smooth Muscle Cells in Human Pluripotent Stem Cell Cultures
+- Kumar A., D’Souza S.S., Moskvin O.V., Toh H., Wang B., Zhang J., Swanson S., Guo L., Thomson J., and Slukvin I.I.
+(2017) Specification and Diversification of Pericytes and Smooth Muscle Cells from Mesenchymoangioblasts.
+Cell Rep. 19(9):1902-1916.